mikolaj44/nail-disease-detection-app/README.md

-# NOTE: Work in progress, detecting diseases is not yet implemented
+# NOTE: Work in progress, detecting diseases needs to be improved

 # App designed for preliminary detection of nail diseases

 Created as part of the "Practice" student research group

-When it comes to detecting the nails, we use a YOLOv12n model trained on this dataset by Molka: https://universe.roboflow.com/molka-dztlf/nail_detection-rmp3o, it consists of 9302 images, 70% were used for training, 15% for validation and 15% for testing.
+When it comes to detecting the nails, we are using a YOLOv12n model trained on this dataset by Molka: https://universe.roboflow.com/molka-dztlf/nail_detection-rmp3o, it consists of 9302 images, 70% were used for training, 15% for validation and 15% for testing.
 50 epochs were run for now.
 The model was converted to tflite and we use the float32 version (around 10.4 MB in size).

+We are using a float16 YOLOv11m-cls converted to tflite for disease classification, although we are testing other models too.

 ## What still needs to be done: (most to least important)

+Prepare a better classification dataset

-Setup for the image analysis screen and some parameters to determine if a nail is healthy or not (like 70% certainty etc.)
+Some parameters to determine if a nail is healthy or not (like 70% certainty etc.)

-Image cropping and calculating the brightness for the cropped image, not the full one as it is right now

 Faster analysis of images from gallery - scale them down before analysing

-Experimentation with some performance tweaks to the preanalysis model
+Some visual changes like displaying the info popups in a more intuitive way and some others

 ## What has been done

+Trained a YOLOv11m-cls model (and a YOLO11n-cls) on a custom nail disease detection dataset

+Added a screen displaying the classification results

+Image cropping and calculating the brightness for the cropped image

+Refactoring

 # Before this meeting